henryhadlow/henrylistens/notes.md

 ## Ten to get started

-5. [ ] Everybody SCREAM!!! – The Truth
 6. [ ] This Idea Must Die – Freakonomics – WNYC
 7. [ ] The teacher that couldn’t read – Strangers
 8. [ ] Sesquipedalian – Love + Radio